launchcodedev/app-config/docs/guide/intro/cli.md

 npx app-config secret init
 ```

-Initializes your encryption keychain.
+Initializes your encryption keychain on your machine.
+These are stored in a shared directory.

 ```sh
 npx app-config secret init-repo
 ```

-Creates initial symmetric key and initializes team members for a repository.
+Creates a new symmetric key and initializes team members for a repository.
+By default, you are the only trusted team member.

 ```sh
 npx app-config secret init-key
 ```

 Creates a new symmetric key for encrypting new secrets.
+This is usually not required,
+since it's automatically done when untrusting team members.

 ```sh
 npx app-config secret key
 npx app-config secret export <path>
 ```

 View or export your public key to a file.
+This is used to share your public key with
+others so that they can trust you.
+See more in [encryption](./encryption.md#trusting-users).

 ```sh
 npx app-config secret ci
 ```

 Creates an encryption key that can be used without a passphrase.
+This is useful for
+providing CI access to encrypted values, as the name suggests.

 ```sh
 npx app-config secret trust <keyPath>
 ```

 Adds a team member who can encrypt and decrypt values.
+See more in [encryption](./encryption.md#trusting-users).

 ```sh
 npx app-config secret untrust <email>
 ```

-Revokes encryption access (in future) for a trusted team member.
+Revokes encryption access (in the future) for a trusted team member.

 ```sh
 npx app-config secret encrypt
 ```

 Encrypts a secret value.
+Reads from stdin, or provide an extra argument with the value.

 ```sh
 npx app-config secret decrypt
 ```

 Decrypts a secret value.
+Reads from stdin, or provide an extra argument with the value.

 ```sh
 npx app-config secret agent
 ```

 Starts the background decryption process to avoid passphrase prompts.
+This process
+is not automatically daemonized - you'll need to run it in a separate tab.

 ```sh
 npx app-config secret reset
 ```

 Removes your encryption keychain.
+You will lose access to all repositories that
+trusted you before.